 On May 10, 13 students began Creighton University School of Law’s accelerated JD (AJD) program.
 Nearly twice as many students are enrolled in this program as this time a year ago.

-“Today you begin your legal career,” Dean Paul E. McGreal, JD, LLM, told the students in a welcoming address.
+“Today you begin your legal career,” former dean Paul E. McGreal, JD, LLM, told the students in a welcoming address.
 In his opening words, McGreal emphasized the importance of forming solid academic, professional and personal foundations from the start.

-David P. Weber, JD, senior associate dean of academic affairs and professor, spoke to the group about rules and guidelines expected of students in the AJD program.
+David P. Weber, JD, professor of law, spoke to the group about rules and guidelines expected of students in the AJD program.
 Because this group of students finishes law school in two years instead of the traditional three, Weber also encouraged people to rely on one another for help.
 He also stressed the importance of balance and staying true to oneself.

 “Maybe balance to you is your faith.
 Maybe it’s reading a book or binging on your favorite Netflix show,” Weber said.
 “Or maybe it’s working out at the gym.
 Whatever it is for you, keep doing it,” Weber continued.
 “Law school is a marathon, not a sprint.”